Ferns & Focus

 Contains saponins which are toxic to cats, dogs, and horses.
 Ingestion may cause oral irritation, drooling, vomiting, and diarrhea.
 The sap can also cause skin irritation in humans and pets.

-Place your Ming Aralia in a spot that receives bright, indirect sunlight.
-It can tolerate medium light conditions, but growth will be significantly slower.
-Avoid direct afternoon sun, which can scorch the delicate, lacy leaflets.
+Give bright, indirect light.
+Medium light is tolerated, but growth slows.
+Avoid direct afternoon sun, which can scorch the fine leaflets.

 Humidity and Temperature